B1nus/numple/README.md

 load
 ```
 # Hmm... it seems that we're missing some features?
 Do you want mutability?
 Maybe strings?
 Or how about loops?
 Too bad.
-They do not exist in numlang.
 This language is made for one thing: **Numbers**.
 Use shadowing to change values:
 ```
 x = 1
 x = x + 1